 - Pig Detection System (or Pig Detectors)

-- Pigging Control Software (For automatic pigging solutions) and HMI screens
+- Pigging Control Systems and Software (For automatic pigging solutions) and HMI screens

 - Receive and Launch Station